 Ollikainen earned her master's degree in conducting from the Sibelius Academy studying under Prof. Leif Segerstam and Prof. Jorma Panula.
 She also holds a master's degree in piano performance from the same academy.

 Having won the international Jorma Panula conducting competition in 2003, she was invited to the conductors' academy of the Allianz cultural foundation, where she had the opportunity to work with the London Philharmonic Orchestra and Kurt Masur, as well as the Philharmonia Orchestra and Christoph von Dohnányi.
-In 2006, Eva was a conducting fellow at Tanglewood Music Center to great public and critical acclaim.
+In 2006, Ollikainen was a conducting fellow at Tanglewood Music Center to great public and critical acclaim.